MicrosoftDocs/win32/desktop-src/SecAuthN/introducing-smart-cards-to-the-system.md

 ---
-Description: 'Before the smart card subsystem can find a smart card, the smart card must be introduced to the system.' ms.assetid: '5b331d7d-9440-4e0d-a73b-48a2a556c31c'
+Description: Before the smart card subsystem can find a smart card, the smart card must be introduced to the system. ms.assetid: 5b331d7d-9440-4e0d-a73b-48a2a556c31c
-title: Introducing Smart Cards to the System
+title: Introducing Smart Cards to the System ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Introducing Smart Cards to the System